Skip to content

 cgc index

-2. Running the Test Suite
+Running the Test Suite

-# Run all tests
+# Run all unit and integration tests

 pytest

-# Run tests for a specific module
+# Test a specific driver module

-pytest tests/test_core.py
+pytest tests/unit/core/test_database_kuzu_compat.py

 CGC_SKIP_REINDEX=true pytest